Skip to main content

 userId* integer ID of the user the card will be assigned to.
 This value is returned by POST /secure/users/.

-budgetMinor integer Optional spend limit in minor currency units, for example 10000 = 100.00 PLN.
-If this field is not provided, the user can spend up to the amount available on the corporation balance linked to the card.
-If this field is provided, the transaction is approved only if both the available corporation balance and the card budget are higher than or equal to the transaction amount.
+budgetMinor integer Optional spending limit assigned to the card, expressed in minor currency units, for example 10000 = 100.00 PLN.
+If this field is not provided, the card may spend up to the amount available on the linked balance.
+If provided, both the linked balance and the card budget must be sufficient for the transaction to be approved.

 description string Optional card description.
 It is displayed in the Sparados webview and may also be used by the partner to store its own card description or reference.